alexkasema/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A script that prints the full description of the table first_table.
 ## 6-list_values.sql
 A script that lists all rows of the table first_table.
+## 7-insert_value.sql
+A script that inserts a new row in the table first_table.